jahuty/jahuty-php/README.md

 ### Expiring

 There are three methods for configuring a render's Time to Live (TTL).
-From lowest-to-highest precedence, they are:
+From lowest-to-highest precedence, they are as follows: configuring your caching implementation, configuring this library's default TTL, and configuring a render's TTL.

-1. _Configuring your caching implementation_.
+#### Configuring your caching implementation

 Many cache implementations allow you to set a default TTL, which this library will use by default.

-1. _Configuring this library's default TTL_.
-You can pass an integer number of seconds or a `DateInterval` via the client's `ttl` configuration option.
-This TTL will be used for all renders:
+#### Configuring this library's default TTL

+Or, you can pass an integer number of seconds or a `DateInterval` instance via the client's `ttl` configuration option, which will be used for all renders:

 ```php
 // cache all renders for sixty seconds
 $jahuty = new \Jahuty\Client('YOUR_API_KEY', [